riptano/ccm/README.md

   - non nodetool-based command-line options fail (sstablesplit, scrub, etc)
   - cli_session does not accept commands.
   - To install psutil, you must use the .msi from pypi. pip install psutil will not work
+  - You will need ant.bat in your PATH in order to build C* from source

 Installation
 ------------